LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

    double *A = new double [N1*N2]

-Where conceptually A points to a rank two tensor of size :math:`Nx \times Ny \times Nz`.
+Where conceptually A points to a rank two tensor of size :math:`N1 \times N2`.
 In standard C/C++ multidimensional indexing may be simplified through the use of macros ::

    #define A(x2, x1) A[x1 + N1 * x2]